dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 > All the code for this post, along with instructions to get it running, is in
 > the repository
 > [https://github.com/dbp/howtoprovefullabstraction](https://github.com/dbp/howtoprovefullabstraction).
-> If you have any trouble getting it going, open an issue on that repository.
+> If you have any trouble getting it going, please open an issue on that
+> repository and I'll help figure it out with you.

 Both **equivalence preservation** and **equivalence reflection** (what make a